Skip to main content

 Key features:

-Best for: Students and researchers reading papers outside their expertise.
+• Best for: Students reading papers outside their field.

-Best for: Users who want flexibility beyond research papers
+• Best for: Users who want flexible file chat.

-Anthropic's Claude offers a Projects feature that lets you upload sources and maintain context across conversations.
-Similar to NotebookLM but with stronger reasoning capabilities.
+Anthropic's Claude has Projects.
+You can upload sources and keep context across chats.
+It feels close to NotebookLM, but with stronger reasoning and fewer research tools.
 See our detailed comparison of NotebookLM vs Claude Projects.

 How it compares to NotebookLM: